spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The `X509BundlesResponse` response message has a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.

-If the referenced workload does not exist or is not entitled to receive any X.509 bundles, then the server SHOULD respond with the "FailedPrecondition" gRPC status code.
-See [Section 7](#7-workload-reference-error) for details.
+If the referenced workload does not exist or is not entitled to receive any X.509 bundles, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchX509Bundles` RPC after a backoff.

 As mentioned in [Stream Responses](#43-stream-responses), each `X509BundleResponse` response contains the complete set of authorized X.509 bundles of the workload at that point in time.
 As such, if the server redacts bundles from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the bundles.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received bundles.